Timson99/cmsi488/homework3/README.md

   c.)
 Incrementing a read-only variable is a **semantic error**.
   d.)
 Accessing a private field in another class is a **not a compile time error** (if you use getters and setters).
   e.)
 Using an uninitialized variable is a **semantic error**.
   f.)
-Dereferencing a null reference is a **not a compile time error** as a NullPointerException error is thrown during runtime.
+Dereferencing a null reference is a **not a compile time error** as a NullPointerException is thrown during runtime.
   g.) ```null instanceof C``` is **not a compile time error**.
   h.) ```!!x``` is a **syntax error** (but it's valid code in JavaScript, I think).